 |Fail to Yield from Private Road||$85.00||$110.00|

-On top of the fine, a record of conviction would be registered against your driver’s licence with the following demerit point penalties:
+On top of the fine, a record of conviction would be registered against your driver’s license with the following demerit point penalties:

 |Red Light Fail to Stop||3|